dbsoft/dwindows/readme.txt

     7-10: Visual Studio 2017-2019, WebView2 and WinToast.
         Should run on Vista and later, supports domain sockets on Windows 10, oldsockpipe() on older versions.
     XP: Visual Studio 2010.
-Old sockpipe() on all versions.
         Should run on XP and later, with Aero on Vista and 7.
-        No Notifications nor WebView2 and old sockpipe() on all.
+        No Notifications nor WebView2 and oldsockpipe() on all.
     2000: Visual Studio 2005.
 Remove -DAEROGLASS from CFLAGS.
-        Should run on 2000 and later, no Aero, Notifications, WebView2 and old sockpipe() on all versions.
+        Should run on 2000 and later, no Aero, Notifications, WebView2 and oldsockpipe() on all versions.

 Known problems: